Please note that as of 14 April 2020, credit cards are no longer accepted as a deposit or withdrawal method at UK betting sites.

 What’s the best payment method for online betting or online casinos?

-We love PayPal as it’s fast, efficient, trusted and the fees are low enough not to hurt.
+We like PayPal as it’s fast, efficient and trusted.
 However, we also like debit cards within the UK as it’s such a familiar way of paying and you’ve built up plenty of trust with your bank over the years.

 Are there fees to pay for depositing to online betting sites?

 Generally, you shouldn’t pay fees when depositing to online betting sites.
-If a bookmaker tries to charge you then maybe look at other bookmakers.
-If a payment provider charges you to deposit, there are plenty more options that don’t that are listed on our page above.
-Be aware, you may pay fees on withdrawals though and this changes from payment method to payment method.
+If a payment provider charges you to deposit, there are plenty more options that don’t.
+Be aware, you may pay fees on withdrawals though and this changes from payment to payment.

 What are KYC and AML?

 These are processes that all the best online betting sites and all the best online casinos should be following to ensure that they ‘Know their Customers’ and are protecting their customers from a responsible gambling perspective.
 Likewise, AML policies are all about Anti Money Laundering measures.
-You may get called or emailed from your betting operator to make sure you are who you say you are and that the money you’re playing with is all good.
-Go with it, it’s standard procedure.
+You may get called or emailed from your betting operator to make sure you are who you say you are.
+It’s standard procedure.